rygramer/carboneentertainment/index.md

 Then we met [Thimble](https://www.thimble.com/who-we-cover/events-and-entertainment-insurance?partnerid=P3LKYMAY6).
 Thimble offers hourly, daily, & monthly insurance policies for Events & Entertainment Professionals.
 Thimble also provides an API for partners to integrate into their system.

 For talent providing covered services, we are able to send them with a custom link to purchase a policy based on the parameters of our specific booking.
-Premiums are extremely low - usually around $5.00 - which eliminates the cost prohibitive nature of securing policies.
+Premiums are extremely low - usually around $5.00 - which eliminates the cost prohibitive nature of securing policies that we used to see.
+Once the talent has purchased a policy, Thimble automatically sends us a copy of the talent's Certificate of Insurance with the required language already included.

 Here is the script to call the API: